ecrmnn/collect.js/docs/api/all.md

 # `all()`

-The all method returns the underlying array represented by the collection:
+The all method returns the underlying array or object represented by the collection:

 ```js
 collect([1, 2, 3]).all();